-Joining the Art and Art History faculty in August of 2016 is Dr. Jennifer M. Feltman, who has been hired as assistant professor of Medieval art.
+Joining the Art and Art History faculty in August of 2016 is Dr. Jennifer M. Feltman, who has been hired as assistant professor of medieval art and architecture.
 Dr. Rachel Stephens, assistant professor of American art and chair of the search committee, noted that Feltman’s “extensive teaching experience and productive research agenda will make her an excellent addition to the department.”

 Before joining UA, Feltman was Visiting Assistant Professor of Art History at the University of West Florida.
 She has also held teaching positions at Florida State University, The University of Florida, Young Harris College and Florida A&M University.

 Feltman is also an alumna of UA, having received the BS, summa cum laude, in interior design with a minor in art history.
 Her interest in art history dates back to her undergraduate classes with art history professors Mindy Nancarrow, Robert Mellown, Eloise Angiola and Cathy Pagani.
-The new professor said, “It’s exciting to teach students in the place where I was first inspired by art history.
+Feltman said, “It’s exciting to teach students in the place where I was first inspired by art history.
 The University of Alabama is a great place to be.”

-Visit Dr. Feltman’s project pages here: http://www.jenniferfeltman.com/lastjudgment/
+Visit Dr. Feltman’s project pages here: https://www.jenniferfeltman.com/lastjudgment/

 The UA Department of Art and Art History provides an innovative, energetic and interdisciplinary learning environment that focuses on academic excellence in the areas of art history and studio art.
 We provide specialized education for majors and minors in our department, as well as offer general enrichment to students working within the broader context of a university-wide liberal arts curriculum.
-For more about our programs, visit our website: http://art.ua.edu/.
+For more about our programs, visit our website: https://art.ua.edu/.

-For more information about the Department of Art and Art History’s art history programs, go here: http://art.ua.edu/academics/undergraduate-programs/ba-in-art-history-curriculum/
+For more information about the Department of Art and Art History’s art history programs, go here: https://art.ua.edu/academics/undergraduate-programs/ba-in-art-history-curriculum/